microsoft/reverse-proxy/docs/docfx/articles/transforms.md

 ## From Configuration

-Transforms can be configured on [ProxyRoute.Transforms](xref:Yarp.ReverseProxy.Abstractions.ProxyRoute) and can be bound from the `Routes` sections of the config file.
+Transforms can be configured on [RouteConfig.Transforms](xref:Yarp.ReverseProxy.Configuration.RouteConfig) and can be bound from the `Routes` sections of the config file.
 These can be modified and reloaded without restarting the proxy.
 A transform is configured using one or more key-value string pairs.

 Here is an example of common transforms:
 ```JSON